Processor power sequencing

 Figure 2: Typical graphical output of PoL design software for time-based sequencing (FPD)

-This scheme ensures a strict sequence of start-up/shut-down by linking the ‘power good’ signal from a master converter to the enable input of the next, which in turn enables a further converter (Figure 3).
+This scheme ensures a strict sequence of start-up/shut-down by linking the ‘power good’ signal from a controller converter to the enable input of the next, which in turn enables a further converter (Figure 3).
 Rise and fall times and start-up/shut-down delays are pre-programmed into each converter, as in the time-based scheme.
 The downside of the scheme is that the sequence is hard-wired and would require hardware changes to alter the order.

 Figure 3: Event-based sequencing